HostGator Review: Is It Right for You?

 Pros

-- Uptime: HostGator offers an unbeatable uptime guarantee of 99.99%
+• Uptime: HostGator offers a great uptime guarantee of 99.99%

-- Help and support: HostGator’s customer support knowledge base is a searchable treasure trove, and its live chat function is fast and reliable
+• Help and support: HostGator’s customer support knowledge base is a searchable treasure trove, and it offers 24/7 phone and live chat services.

 Cons